 However, it fell out of favor in the latter half of the 20th century with the advent of synthetic pain killers, hypnotic drugs.
 Now, modern science is rediscovering CBD and its benefits, as the latest research shows that CBD tincture is safer than many modern medicines, and has many more health benefits – now supported by the latest clinical research (like helping treat deprsession, anxiety, cancer, and much more).

-Health Benefits of CBD Tinctures
+Potential Health Benefits of CBD Tinctures

 Science has identified more than 400 chemical compounds in the cannabis plant leaves, and of them, 60 are cannabinoid compounds.
 It is a very complex plant with some chemicals having an opposing effect.
-That is why CBD tincture is regarded better (with many compounds like THC removed), as whole cannabis extract may have an unpredictable impact on the heasth.
+That is why CBD tincture is regarded better (with many compounds like THC removed), as whole cannabis extract may have an unpredictable impact on the health.

 One of the ways in which CBD tinctures works is through its effect on endocannabinoid receptor system.
 These receptors are in abundance in the brain, glands, and various organs.
 This receptor system has a regulatory role in the brain, blood vessels, metabolism, immunity, and reproductive system.
 CBD also acts on many other receptors like 5-HT serotonin receptors, adenosine receptors, GPR55, and so on.

-- Calming effect on the heart – can slightly reduce heart rate and blood pressure.
+- Calming effect on the heart – may slightly reduce heart rate and blood pressure.
 Thus, suitable for those living with hypertension.
 Since it reduces cardiac load, may have a role in preventing heart attack.

 - Anti-cancer – may help fight glioma, lung cancer.

-The above list is by no means comprehensive, and there are many other health benefits like improving metabolism, helping reduce body weight, may help control diabetes.
+The above list is by no means comprehensive, and there are many other potential health benefits like improving metabolism, helping reduce body weight, may help control diabetes.

 CBD Tincture Safety